linpengcheng/PurefunctionPipelineDataflow/README.md

     so as to ensure the correctness and standard of the input data of each workshop and improve the efficiency and quality of the system.
-  - Tree Gantt chart: Taking the main task (main river, main production and assembly line) as the time axis, the end point of the branch task is connected to the meeting point with the upper-level task, then the entire task flow chart (water system diagram) forms a Tree Gantt chart.
+  - Dynamic tree Gantt chart: Taking the main task (main river, main production and assembly line) as the time axis, the end point of the branch task is connected to the meeting point with the upper-level task, then the entire task flow chart (a rushing river system diagram) forms a dynamic tree Gantt chart.
   - Complex data structure: It is a very simple that data structure is manipulated by the method of manufacturing an airplane.
 Divide the data, manipulate the data from bottom to top, combine layer by layer, and finally complete the task.
 After all,